Ani (musical): Synopsis

 The story takes place shortly before the events of the 1977 film Star Wars.

 Act I

 A voiceover plays over of an announcer (Brian Holden) narrating the win of Ani at a pod race.
 An Imperial officer (Eric Kahn Gale) comes in and prompts him, calling him "Lord Vader".
 Vader turns around and tells the officer to call him "Ani" (Chris Allen) ("Ani").
 The officer asks Ani how he's doing and Ani replies that he was looking out into space, thinking about the good old days.
 He wistfully adds that the thing about the good old days is that you don't know that you're in them until they're gone.
 Ani asks why he came around and the officer tells him that he's late for a meeting with other Imperial officers.
 The Imperial officers, led by Moff Jeffrey Tarkin (Joe Walker) discuss their plans for the Death Star.

+Ani arrives late at the meeting, much to the annoyance of the others, and presents various Star Wars joke pitches.